 From Kamikochi to Karasawa Hyutte it should be about 6-7 hours.
 You can stay overnight at Karasawa Hyutte.
 Then, the next day you can come back down to Kamikochi.

 I think this is the most ideal option, as it allows for the most evenly distributed hours of hiking.
 But I would only do this if the weather is forecasted to be good on both days.
-Otherwise I don’t recommend doing the Yokoo – Karasawa Hyutte portion (or the other way around) during rain, just because it can get slippery.
+Otherwise I don’t recommend doing the Yokoo – Karasawa Hyutte portion (or the other way around) during rain, just because it can get steep and slippery.

 Option 3: Beyond Karasawa Hyutte (If you have more than 2 days)